 What car dashboards should look like

-Driving would be safer and easier if the dash instruments wrapped around the driver, like many do in semi-rig truck cabs.
+Below: Driving would be safer and easier if the dash instruments wrapped around the driver, like in many semi-rig truck cabs.

 Below: 2021 pickup truck and Tesla Model X. There are no knobs or dials on the Tesla dash - the touch screen has the controls.